chef-boneyard/windows/README.md

 - `location` - Printer location, e.g. 'Fifth floor copy room', or 'US/NYC/Floor42/Room4207'
 - `shared` - Boolean.
 Defaults to false.
 - `share_name` - Printer share name.
 - `ipv4_address` - Printer IPv4 address, e.g. '10.4.64.23'.
-You don't have to be able to ping the IP addresss to set it.
+You don't have to be able to ping the IP address to set it.
 Required.

 An error of "Set-WmiInstance : Generic failure" is most likely due to the printer driver name not matching or not being installed.